-3.2.1 All tanks fabricated and erected in accordance with an FM Approved design shall be identified by a corrosion resistant metal nameplate denoting Approval.
+- 3.2.1 All tanks fabricated and erected in accordance with a certified design shall be identified by a corrosion resistant metal nameplate denoting certification.
 The nameplate shall be permanently attached to the exterior of the tank adjacent to the shell manway.
-A sample or facsimile shall be kept on file at FM Approvals.

-- 3.2.2 All nameplates shall contain the following information: - the Approval mark of FM Approvals - the manufacturer's name and address - the nominal tank capacity, diameter and height - roof type, "FMS" (supported roofs) or "FMSS" (self supported) - date of fabrication/erection - manufacturer's contract/job name - 3.2.3 FM Approved tank designs that have been seismically analyzed shall show each FM Global Earthquake Zone where it can be erected.
-If the tank has been designed using site specific seismic response spectra, the words "(site specific response spectra)" shall be shown after the earthquake zone designation. - 3.2.4 FM Approved welded steel tanks which have been designed utilizing increased design allowables in accordance with AWWA D100 shall so indicate on the nameplate denoting Approval. - 3.2.5 Tanks that are designed for the dual purpose of fire protection and plant usage shall also show the amount of water available for fire protection purposes assuming that all water dedicated to plant usage is unavailable for fire protection purposes.
+A sample or facsimile shall be kept on file at the certification agency. - 3.2.2 All nameplates shall contain the following information: - the certification mark of the certification agency; - the manufacturer's name and address; - the nominal tank capacity, diameter and height; - roof type, "FMS" (supported roofs) or "FMSS" (self-supported); - date of fabrication/erection; - manufacturer's contract/job name. - 3.2.3 Certified tank designs that have been seismically analyzed shall show each Earthquake Zone where it can be erected.
+If the tank has been designed using site specific seismic response spectra, the words "(site specific response spectra)" shall be shown after the earthquake zone designation. - 3.2.4 Certified welded steel tanks which have been designed utilizing increased design allowables in accordance with AWWA D100 shall so indicate on the nameplate denoting certification. - 3.2.5 Tanks that are designed for the dual purpose of fire protection and plant usage shall also show the amount of water available for fire protection purposes assuming that all water dedicated to plant usage is unavailable for fire protection purposes.